Imaging Cores - Optical

 Applies to: RII Imaging Cores - Optical

-Brief Description: Failure to cancel a scheduled reservation more than 24hrs before the reservation begins means that the customer will be charged for the reserved time.
+Brief Description: Failure to cancel a scheduled reservation more than 24hrs before the reservation begins will lead to the customer being charged for the reserved time.
 If the available time happens to be used by a different customer, the original customer is only liable for the remainder.
 See policy PDF below for specifics.

 Policy